vadalivaishnavi/hello-world/README.md

 # hello-world
 my first trsyt with github
-well i've een asked to write something on the first branch so thought to give it a try
+well i've been asked to write something on the first branch so thought to give it a try